quarkusio/quarkus/CONTRIBUTING.md

         * `xcode-select --install`
 * Set `GRAALVM_HOME` to your GraalVM Home directory e.g. `/opt/graalvm` on Linux or `$location/JDK/GraalVM/Contents/Home` on macOS

 Docker is not strictly necessary: it is used to run the MariaDB and PostgreSQL tests which are not enabled by default.
-However it is a recommended install if you plan to work on Shamrock JPA support:
+However it is a recommended install if you plan to work on Quarkus JPA support:

 * Check [the installation guide](https://docs.docker.com/install/), and [the MacOS installation guide](https://docs.docker.com/docker-for-mac/install/)
 * If you just install docker, be sure that your current user can run a container (no root required).